Azure/azure-openapi-validator/docs/rules.md

 Please refer to [get-in-operation-name.md](./get-in-operation-name.md) for details.

-### GetMustNotBeLRO

-Only asynchronous(i.e. Long Running Operation) can have `x-ms-long-running-operation-options` property.
-The Get calls are synchronous and it MUST NOT have
-    - `x-ms-long-running-operation-options` property block
-    - `x-ms-long-running-operation-options` set to `true`

-Please refer to [get-must-not-be-lro.md](./get-must-not-be-lro.md) for details.

 ### GetMustNotHaveRequestBody

 The request body of a get operation must be empty.

 Please refer to [get-must-not-have-request-body.md](./get-must-not-have-request-body.md) for details.

+### GetOperationMustNotBeLongRunning

+Only asynchronous(i.e. Long Running Operation) can have `x-ms-long-running-operation-options` property.
+The GET calls are synchronous and it MUST NOT have
+    - `x-ms-long-running-operation-options` property block
+    - `x-ms-long-running-operation` set to `true`

+Please refer to [get-operation-must-not-be-long-running.md](./get-operation-must-not-be-long-running.md) for details.

 ### GetOperation200